 - Small potted plants: Bring some greenery into your guests' homes with small potted plants, such as succulents.
 They make an adorable and low-maintenance gift that brightens up any living space.

-Before everyone departs, I make it a point to express my gratitude for their presence and participation in the favorite things party.
-A heartfelt thank-you can go a long way in leaving guests feeling appreciated, and celebrating together truly helps to strengthen our bonds.
+Before everyone departs, I make it a point to express my gratitude for their presence and participation in the party.
+A heartfelt thank-you can go a long way in leaving guests feeling appreciated, and possibly creating a new yearly tradition.

 I always remind myself to cherish these moments, for they contribute to lasting friendships and unforgettable experiences.